marupakasrija/Course_Management_Dashboard/README.md

-# React Developer Hiring Assignment
+# Course Management App

 ## 📌 Overview
-This project is a **Course Management Web Application** built using **React**.
 The application allows users to browse a list of courses, view detailed course information, and manage their enrolled courses through a student dashboard.

 ---